TiaLow/learning-journal/learning-markdown.md

 ## Other important things to remember?
 - GitHub uses their own version of Markdown which is GFM _GitHub Flavored Markdown_
 - It's 'markdown' not 'markup'!
-(I'm still committing this to memory)

 ## Testing examples out